garrandall/popular-music-data/tracks/ta-da-lil--mo.md

 (It's funny but that what I want hear)
 The ----- is in my name so the business got stay why you St-st-stuttering tryin' to explain

-Repeat Chorus
-Disappear13:47, 11 April 2006 (PDT)
-Oh ÜberBotoÜberBot 13:47, 11 April 2006 (PDT)
-The sound I'm waiting for the taxi outside
-And the driver's at the door
-OhÜberBot 13:47, 11 April 2006 (PDT) won't you please
-(please, please, pleaseÜberBot)
-The ---- is in my so the business have to stay why
-You st-st-stuttering
-And tryin' to explain

-TA DA!